F(R,..) theories from the point of view of the Hamiltonian approach: non-vacuum Anisotropic Bianchi type I cosmological model: Lagrangian and Hamiltonian density

-In the following we solve the Hamilton equation by sectors, employing the Hamiltonian constraint to obtain an ordinary differential equation for particular momenta and reinserting into the time derivatives in the coordinates $(a,b,c,d)$.
-From equations (\ref{pabc-n}) and (\ref{pd-n}) we find that $ P_i=(1-\gamma)P_d+\alpha_i$, for $i={a,b,c}$ , Putting this result, together with (\ref{pd-n}) into the equation (\ref{hami-n}), and by using the Hamiltonian constraint ${\cal H}=0 $, it leads to the following differential equation for $P_d$
+We proceed to solve the Hamilton equations sectorally by employing the Hamiltonian constraint to obtain an ordinary differential equation for particular momenta, which are then mapped back to the temporal evolution of the coordinates $(a,b,c,d)$.
+Analysis of equations (\ref{pabc-n}) and (\ref{pd-n}) yields the relation $P_i=(1-\gamma)P_d+\alpha_i$, for $i={a,b,c}$.
+Substituting this expression along with Eq. (\ref{pd-n}) into Eq. (\ref{hami-n}) under the constraint ${\cal H}=0 $ results in the governing differential equation for $P_d$

 where